 Till then I bake and cook for myself.

-This made the cake a simpler but nevertheless a scrumptious version.
+This made the cake a simpler but nevertheless scrumptious version.
 I must say I didn’t regret it.

 It is worthy of being touted as the best cake I made.